AdobeDocs/experience-manager-cloud-service.it-IT/help/implementing/developing/introduction/understand-test-results.md

 Facendo clic sui dettagli di una singola pagina verranno fornite informazioni sugli elementi della pagina che sono stati valutati e indicazioni per risolvere i problemi in caso di rilevamento di opportunità di miglioramento.
 I dettagli dei test e le relative indicazioni sono forniti da Google Lighthouse.

 ![](assets/page-level-scores.png)

-## Esecuzione test locale {#local-test-execution}

-Poiché le classi di test sono test JUnit, possono essere eseguite da IDE Java mainstream come Eclipse, IntelliJ, NetBeans e così via.

-Tuttavia, quando eseguite questi test necessariamente, sarà necessario impostare una varietà di proprietà di sistema previste dai client Aem-testing (e dai client Sling Testing sottostanti).

-Le proprietà del sistema sono le seguenti:

-* `sling.it.instances - should be set to 2`
-* `sling.it.instance.url.1 - should be set to the author URL, for example, http://localhost:4502`
-* `sling.it.instance.runmode.1 - should be set to author`
-* `sling.it.instance.adminUser.1 - should be set to the author admin user, e.g. admin`
-* `sling.it.instance.adminPassword.1 - should be set to the author admin password`
-* `sling.it.instance.url.2 - should be set to the author URL, for example, http://localhost:4503`
-* `sling.it.instance.runmode.2 - should be set to publish`
-* `sling.it.instance.adminUser.2 - should be set to the publish admin user, for example, admin`
-* `sling.it.instance.adminPassword.2 - should be set to the publish admin password`